janetschel/stickerbombing/README.md

 ### Usage

 *Optional*: Change the email body in `/src/main/../mail/data/Mail.java` to whatever you like.
-If you use the newest Java 14 preview you can use text blocks for that.
+If you use the newest Java 14 preview you can use [text blocks](https://openjdk.java.net/jeps/355) for that.

 <br>

-Afert thats simply add an `application.yaml` file in the `/resource` directory structured like that:
+Add (you need to create it) an `application.yaml` file in the `/resource` directory structured like that:
 ```YAML
 secrets:
   email: "example_email@gmail.com"